Crumb Top Baking

 Creamy vegan pea soup served up in black bowls and topped with croutons.

 • Cheesy everything bagel croutons.
-One of my favourite toppings for soup, especially this one.
+One of my favorite toppings for soup, especially this one.

 • Crispy chickpeas.
 I make them in the air fryer but you can also use store-bought.

-• Savoury pecan granola.
-A little sprinkle on soup adds a nice crunch and additional flavour.
+• Savory pecan granola.
+A little sprinkle on soup adds a nice crunch and additional flavor.

 Green Pea Soup (Instant Pot and Stovetop Options)